IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/RNA Labs/di_ebpf.md

 		ii. line 111 -> targetHost: "10.0.0.10"

-	[Tip: copy and paste small parts of the file otherwise the identation will not be respected and the file will not be correct]
+	[**IMPORTANT TIP**: copy and paste small parts of the file otherwise the identation will not be respected and the file will not be correct]

 	i.
 Press 'Esc' key and then type :wq! to save contents of the file